MartijnGosgens/hyperspherical_community_detection/README.md

 * `json`
 * `pandas`

+For the ABCD benchmark graphs, we have saved the graphs that were used in the "*The Projection Method: a Unified Formalism for Community Detection*" in `random_graphs/ABCD_n1000`.
+Which are automatically loaded when using `random_graphs.generators.ABCD_benchmark.generate` with parameter `load=True`.
+To generate new graphs from the ABCD graph generator, one needs to clone [this repository](https://github.com/bkamins/ABCDGraphGenerator.jl) and change the `ABCD_PATH` variable in `random_graphs.generators` to the directory where you cloned this repository.

 ## Reproducing the experiments
 The folder `experiments` contains the implementations of the experiments.
 To reproduce all the figures, simply run the following code from a directory outside this module (but from where this module can be found).
 ```python